 History and culture aficionados will enjoy exploring the many landmark attractions located within the ancient walls of the Old Town.
 The town boasts four prominent bell towers, of the Romanesque churches, cathedral and monastery, that can be viewed from all of the prime vantage points located on the island.
 Rab’s sprawling 150 km of hiking and biking trails invite nature lovers to enjoy a scenic adventure.
 The naturist-friendly Sahara beach is the perfect place to escape to, if you just want to relax and top up your tan.

-Also located on Mljet is the popular tourist attraction of Mljet National Park.
+Also located on Mljet is the popular tourist attraction of Mljet National Park, which should be high on your places to visit in Croatia.
 The stunning wildlife refuge features two famous saltwater lakes – Veliko Jezero (large) and Malo Jezero (small) – and the tiny St Mary Island that is only accessible by boat.
-The park’s breathtaking geological landscape can be explored on foot or by hired bike.
+The park’s breathtaking geological landscape can be explored on foot on one of the many hiking tails or by hired bike.
 Kayaking, canoeing and swimming are permitted in the 4 km stretch of jewel coloured lakes.

 Copyright © 2019 Unforgettable Croatia.
 All rights reserved